MarcoCollesei/RentinBo/README.md

 ### Data_preparation.ipynb

-In the first part I have inspected the dataset and this is how it presents, with all its features target values.
+In the first part I have inspected the dataset and this is how it presents, with all its features and target values.

 ![Dataset](https://github.com/MarcoCollesei/RentinBo/blob/master/Mixed/Dataframe.png)